percona/pmm-doc/.github/ISSUE_TEMPLATE/percona-monitoring-and-management--version-.md

 ## Known issues

-- ​​List of known issues with a  comprehensive description and link to the JIRA ticket.
+- ​List of known issues with a  comprehensive description and link to the JIRA ticket.

     Example: